 - FHA 203(b): If you qualify for this program, the FHA insures your loan.
 This enables you to pay little-to-no money for the down payment in Indianapolis.
 It also allows your lender to offer low interest rates.

 - Conventional: Since this loan isn’t insured by the FHA or guaranteed by the VA, you need a good credit score to qualify.
-This mortgage doesn’t offer the savings that the other programs do, but it allows for more freedom and flexibility.
+This mortgage allows for more freedom and flexibility than other programs do.

-- FHA/HUD 100: If you buy a home that was foreclosed by the Department of Housing & Urban Development, then you only have to pay $100 for the down payment.
+- FHA/HUD 100: If you buy a home that was foreclosed by the Department of Housing & Urban Development, then you may qualify to pay $100 for the down payment.

 - USDA/RD: This program offers big savings for people interested in purchasing a house in rural communities.